tgolembi/Shopping/README.md

-# shopping
+# Shopping

-A portfolio demonstration of a simple shopping platform.
+A portfolio demonstration of a simple shopping web app.

  - Platform/Framework: .NET8
  - Architecture: Microservices